Intravenous (IV) chemotherapy

 - An injection into a vein – over a few minutes

-- Through a drip (intravenous infusion) – over anything from 30 minutes to a few hours
+- Through a drip or pump (intravenous infusion) – over anything from 30 minutes to a few days

-- Through a pump – worn for weeks or months
+- Through a small pump worn for a week or more

-There are several different ways of getting the drugs into your bloodstream either as an injection or a drip or intravenous infusion.
+There are several different ways of getting the drugs into your bloodstream.
 You can have them through

 Sometimes the drugs are injected into a drip bag to dilute them, so that they can be given into a vein in your arm.
 This is known as an intravenous infusion.
 Your nurse connects a set of plastic tubing to your cannula.
 The plastic bag containing your treatment attaches to the top of this plastic tubing and the drug solution drips into your vein slowly over a set period of time.